jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/05-Test-Smartcontract-Using-Postman/README.md

 There is a set of administrative actions which are required before being able to execute the business methods.

+The following API REST calls correspond to the calls into the ***AdminSteps (FT chaincde)*** folder from the provided Postman collection.

-1. The first action is the initialization of the chaincode indicating which user accounts will be allowed to execute administrative actions.
+1. The first action is the initialization of the chaincode (***Step-0: Init User Account***) indicating which user accounts will be allowed to execute administrative actions.
 It is important to set correctly the args of the init method:
    - ***args***: Scaped array of user_ids with their org_ids:
      - "[{\"org_id\":\"eshop\",\"user_id\":\"eshop_manager\"},{\"org_id\":\"lessee1\",\"user_id\":\"lessee1_manager\"}]"
 <p align="center">
 <img width="982" height="577" src="https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/05-Test-Smartcontract-Using-Postman/images/5-test-2-2.png"/>
 </p>

-2. We must also create user accounts for all those users elegible to own eCrypto Tokens.
+2. We must also create user accounts for all those users elegible to own eCrypto Tokens by executing the ***Step-1: Create account***.
 For the specifics of our use case there is only two users, eshop_manager and lessee1_manager, each of them belonging to one of the existing organizations of the network.
    - This call must be executed as many times as users for which we want to create an account.
 In our case 2 times, each with following params:
      - "createAccount", "eshop", "eshop_manager", "fungible"
      - "createAccount", "lessee1", "lessee1_manager", "fungible"